 8. Maine Coon

-One of the biggest cat breeds available on the market, the Maine Coon can grow to be three feet long and tip the scale at over 20 pounds.
-One of the oldest American breeds, she is a gentle giant that loves to spend a lazy day on the couch with her other feline friends.
+As one of the biggest cat breeds, the Maine Coon can grow 3 feet long and tip the scale at over 20 pounds.
+They are the oldest American felines and are gentle pets who love to spend a lazy day on the couch with other feline friends.

 9. Cornish Rex

-A type of hairless cat, the Cornish Rex is a playful pet that will dote on you, as well as his kitty companions.
-Tending to be playful and kittenish throughout their entire lives, this breed will do best in a house with other curious and friendly cats.
+The Cornish Rex is a playful pet that will dote on you and their kitty companions.
+They’re playful and kitten-like throughout their entire lives and do best in a house with other curious and friendly cats.

 10. Japanese Bobtail

-Fearless and amiable, the Japanese Bobtail has no problem making fast friends with other felines.
-Despite having a high energy level, they can lay around and relax with the best of ‘em.
+The fearless and amiable Japanese Bobtail has no problem making fast friends with other felines.
+Despite having a high energy level, they can lay around and relax with the best of them.

-This mix between a Siamese and a Burmese, Tonkinese cats are convinced that other cats were put on earth to love them.
-Affectionate, deeply devoted, and super social, this mink-patterned cat is always the life of the party.
+As a mix between a Siamese and a Burmese, Tonkinese cats are convinced that other cats were put on earth to love them.
+The affectionate, deeply devoted, and mink-patterned Tonkinese is always the life of the party.

-Nothing seems to ever ruffle this cat’s feathers.
-Even-tempered and bold, the Siberian is a big cat with an even larger heart.
-Super sweet, this love-bug has a thick, triple-layered coat that needs daily brushing.
+Nothing seems ever to ruffle this cat’s feathers.
+The Siberian is even-tempered and bold and is a big cat with an even larger heart.
+The friendly feline has a thick, triple-layered coat that needs daily brushing.

-An absolute diva, the Siamese rounds off our list.
-These critters love to play, cuddle, and explore with other felines.
-Being an extremely sociable cat, the Siamese will do better in a multi-cat house where he can have a lot of companionships.
+Although some act like divas, Siamese cats are friendly and loyal.
+They love to play, cuddle, and explore with other felines.
+Being an extremely sociable cat, the Siamese will do better in a multi-cat house where they can play with other felines.